ComEd Trade Ally Partner

 Solar Leases & PPAs

-Lease providers claim the commercial ITC and pass savings to you through lower monthly payments
+Lease providers claim the commercial ITC and pass savings to you through lower monthly payments.
+Standalone battery storage is also available on a lease or PPA.

-Commercial projects (businesses, farms, nonprofits) must begin construction before July 4, 2026 to claim the Section 48/48E commercial ITC, which covers up to 30% of system cost with additional bonuses for domestic content and energy communities.
+Commercial projects (businesses, farms, nonprofits) that start now must be placed in service by December 31, 2027 to claim the Section 48E commercial ITC, which covers up to 30% of system cost with additional bonuses for domestic content and energy communities.
+Projects that already began construction on or before July 4, 2026 have until December 31, 2030.

 Learn about commercial solar